 Prior to the meeting, three seats were considered open, as Carlson’s, Bentley’s and Kings terms had expired.
 (King had been appointed to fill out the remainder of a previously retiring members term).
 Bentley was term limited from running again but was available to be appointed for two years of a normal 4-year term.

 Carlson and King were the only individuals that had filled out the self-nomination forms be the required March deadline.
-As fewer people (2) were running for election than spots were open (3) the election had been previously counted and these two were considered elected.
+As fewer people (2) were running for election than spots were open (3) the election had been previously cancelled and these two were considered elected.

 The board then appointed Bentley to fill two years of a new 4-year term (maximum allowed)